FritsHoogland/yb_stats-book/src/output_metrics_value.md

 - The third column shows the metric_id, which for the tablet is the tablet UUID, for the a table is table_id, and for cdc is ?.
 - The fourth column shows the namespace_name.
 - The sixth column shows the object_name (it says 'table_name' in the attributes in the metric page, but an object can be an index or materialized view too).
+A 'server' metric_type does not carry meaningful a meaningful value in 'metric_id', and the namespace_name and object name is not present.
+Therefore, for server a '-' is shown.